 Associate Professor Adam Hofri-Winogradow is a full-time member of the Peter A. Allard School of Law.
 He specializes in trusts law, fiduciary law, corporate law, estates (succession & wills) law, "elder law", pensions, insurance, general private law, and relevant issues of tax and family law.
 Following his doctoral studies at Oxford University, Adam published comparative research on the reform and transformation of trust law and trust practice in dozens of countries worldwide, using a large array of empirical research methods: quantitative, qualitative and historical.
 A winner of two academic prizes, Adam was a visiting professor at Georgetown Law Center, at Western Ontario University, at the Center for Transnational Legal Studies, London, and at the University of Virginia School of Law, and was Martin Flynn Global Law Professor at the University of Connecticut School of Law.
-He has taught the basic trust law course under the laws of England, Canada and Israel, as well as a wide-ranging class in comparative and offshore trust law and practice.
+He has taught the basic trust law and practice.
 Adam has published work in journals including the Oxford Journal of Legal Studies, the Modern Law Review, the Iowa Law Review, Law and History Review, Law and Social Inquiry, the University of Toronto Law Journal, the Journal of Private International Law, Hastings Law Journal, Ohio State Law Journal, U.C.
 Davis Law Review and Trust Law International.
 He regularly speaks at conferences around the world, including the annual meeting of the American Law and Economics Association, symposia funded by the American College of Trusts and Estates Counsel, and the biannual Trusts and Wealth Management conferences at Singapore Management University.